joxe22/JoxAI-Bank-Demo/replit.md

 - **Real-time Communication**: Uses WebSockets for instant updates in the admin panel, such as new tickets or message notifications.
 - **Authentication**: Implements JWT (JSON Web Token) based authentication with role-based access control (Admin, Supervisor, Agent).
 Users stored in PostgreSQL with bcrypt password hashing.
 - **AI Capabilities**: The chatbot provides intelligent responses for banking-related inquiries (balance, credit cards, transfers, financial plans) and includes a smart escalation mechanism to human agents.
 - **Data Storage**: PostgreSQL database (Neon) with SQLAlchemy ORM and Alembic migrations.
 All entities (users, conversations, messages, tickets) persist in database with repository pattern for data access.
+All tables have proper timestamp defaults (created_at, updated_at) configured at database level for data integrity.
 - **Security**:
   - Rate limiting implemented on critical endpoints (5/min for auth, 20/min for chat, 10/min for new conversations) using slowapi to prevent brute force attacks and API abuse.
   - Comprehensive audit logging system tracks all critical operations (logins, ticket management, conversation escalations, knowledge base modifications) with full request metadata (IP, user-agent, endpoint, method).
 Audit logs use independent database sessions to ensure persistence even when main operations fail, maintaining complete security audit trails for compliance.